paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 **Step 12:** Long press on a portion of the screen to set your orange "Boundary" dots to cover the entire survey area.

 There will be three dots in the beginning.
 Use these three dots to cover the entirety of the desired survey area in the first pass.
 After this, use the smaller orange dots to more snuggly fit the survey area.
+But make sure that you take an extra 20-50 m buffer around your desired study region so that while creating the orthomosaics, there are no distortions at the border of the desired study area.
 Be careful whil moving the smaller dots to avoid messing up as there is no undo or redo option.
 If you mess up, delete the flight path by using the dust bin icon on the top left.

 <img src="https://github.com/user-attachments/assets/9ffdd5c4-53c6-48e9-b97e-7a617a0a27c4" alt="boundary_dot" width="500" height="225"> <br>